Even though we’ve seen a lot of progress, the general public is still not as aware of gender inequality statistics as it should be.

 - Women have 75% of men’s legal rights, on average.

 Gender Inequality in the World Statistics Everyone Should Know

-1. In 2018, the World Economic Forum predicted 108 more years of gender inequality.
+1. As per gender inequality statistics around the world, the World Economic Forum predicted 108 more years of gender inequality in 2018.

-According to these WE Forum’s gender inequality statistics from 2018, true equality is unlikely to happen in the near future.
+According to these WE Forum’s gender inequality statistics from 2018, true equality is unlikely to happen soon.
 Note that it is not global research, but it did include 106 countries, which is a large sample.

 The report also states that the areas with the most significant gaps are political empowerment and the economy.

-2. The 2020 WE Forum’s report shows a reduction in the gender gap, which is still unlikely to be filled in 99.5 years.
+2. The 2020 WE Forum’s report on gender equality in education statistics shows a reduction in the gender gap, which is still unlikely to be filled in 99.5 years.

 On a brighter note, the same consecutive report from the WE Forum provides us with slightly more positive gender inequality statistics for 2020.
 The numbers are still discouraging, but at least there’s some improvement.

 Note that 153 countries were included in the report, which took four aspects of gender parity into account: